Franz Brentano (1838-1917)

 b.
 Judgement and Truth

 Brentano adopts a psychological approach to logic which stands opposed to the anti-psychologistic consensus in modern logic that takes propositions, sentences, or assertions as the primary bearers of truth.
-Brentano’s approach starts from the observation that simple judgments can easily be divided into positive and negative ones.
+Brentano’s approach starts from the observation that simple judgements can easily be divided into positive and negative ones.
 For Brentano, a simple judgement is correct if it makes the right choice between two responses.
 We can either acknowledge a presented object when we judge that it exists, or reject it when we judge that it does not exist.
 To illustrate this, suppose you have an auditory experience where you are presented suddenly with a gunshot.
 The sound wakes you up and you have no clue as to whether what you heard was real or just a dream.
 You are presented with content (the gunshot heard), and now you take a stance on this content, either by accepting it (“yes, it’s a gunshot”) or rejecting it (“no, it’s not a gunshot”).
 The stance you take will be right or wrong, and the resulting judgement will be true or false.

 Now, there are two different ideas here that need to be carefully distinguished.
 One is the following concept acquisition principle: